 We do more in one month than some people do all year!
 Get tough!
 Get motivated!
 Get plotting!

 Join your Drill Instructor, Delilah Devlin, to learn a methodical approach to harness your creativity in order to produce an in-depth plot for your next novel.

 Sound scary?
 It is!!!!
 Especially when you’re staring at an empty page without a compass and a map to guide you through the novelistic jungle.
 Your DI will lead you through four weeks of tactics, exercises, and training that will help strengthen your abilities.
 Delilah will accomplish this with weekly lessons, bi-weekly chats, and daily online communication.
 Join her for bivouac in January!

 Join this elite force now!

 For those who don’t know, my sister and I co-founded the website for writers called Rose’s Colored Glasses in 2004.
 From that site, we run a critique group and provide workshops—some free and some for pay.
 In January, I will be leading a month-long plotting bootcamp.
-It’s a great time to join—something you can do for yourself to kick off the New Year with a bang!
+It’s a great time to join—something you can do to kick off the New Year!
 Join me if you can! ~DD